cdl-geneseo/geneseo-dictionary/T/Touch-Grass.md

 # Touch Grass

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Touch Grass

 Created by  Sage Kearney on May 05, 2023

 (expression)Term used to express when someone has spent too much time online.
 “Get off your phone and go touch some grass”.
 (Kearney, s-z, 2023)